-- 1. NIPPC's Direct Access VRET: A direct access VRET would be separate and distinct from the utilities' current direct access offerings because it would only apply for purchase of renewable energy.
+NIPPC's Direct Access VRET: A direct access VRET would be separate and distinct from the utilities' current direct access offerings because it would only apply for purchase of renewable energy.
 The necessary regulations are essentially in place, and there is a pre-existing system within direct access to protect non-participating customers, avoid cost shifting, and develop the competitive retail market.
 In recognition of the benefits of renewable energy, it could be designed to eliminate many of the issues that limit the utility of the "standard" direct access offering, further incenting use of renewable energy.
-For example, the direct access VRET could have: an on-going open season window, no cap on participation, available to all industrial and commercial customers regardless of load size, confirmation that new loads would not pay transition charges, customer may take service at some of their meters without taking service at all of their meters, and customer could take service for a portion of their load without being required to take service for all of their load. - 2.
-Renewable Northwest's Direct Project Linkage Pilot Approach: The utility facilitates a financial connection between a particular customer (including one with multiple locations) and a particular renewable energy project or portfolio of projects.
-The customer's energy charge is replaced with the cost of supply from the renewable energy project, and credit against the demand charge can be given for the renewable resource's capacity contribution.
-A direct project linkage approach would appeal to customers with strong individual preferences and experience in energy procurement.
-It may appear somewhat similar to, and thus would need to be explicitly differentiated from or linked to, direct access.
-This
+For example, the direct access VRET could have: an on-going open season window, no cap on participation, be available to all industrial and commercial customers regardless of load size, confirmation that new loads would not pay transition charges, customer may take service at some of their meters without taking service at all of their meters, and customer could take service for a portion of their load without being required to take service for all of their load.

-11 The WRI summary table is a helpful illustration of "green tariffs" that are similar to this VRET concept in Oregon, which are being implemented across the country.
-Staff notes that most of the tariff designs in the WRI summary table could not be adopted wholesale in Oregon because of different state laws regarding retail restructuring (among other Oregon-specific laws and policies).
+12 The WRI summary table is a helpful illustration of "green tariffs" that are similar to this VRET concept in Oregon, which are being implemented across the country.
+Staff notes that many of the tariff designs in the WRI summary table could not be adopted in Oregon because of different state laws regarding retail restructuring (among other Oregon-specific laws and policies).